infor-cloud/xtendm3/docs/documentation/api-specification/method-api.md

 **Category**: Context Specific
 ---
 ## Description
-The Method API is responsible for obtaining and modifying information on the main method used in the designed extension.
-It is needed to know the whole structure and functionality of the main method implemented to the extension in order to exploit the full potential of the Method API.
+The Method API is responsible for obtaining and modifying information on the extension point used in the designed extension.
+It is needed to know the whole structure and functionality of the extension point implemented in order to exploit the full potential of the Method API.

 ## Features

 ### getArgument
-The method receives the value of an argument at the specific index from the main method of the designed extension.
+The method receives the value of an argument at the specific index from the extension point of the designed extension.
 It is important to know the structure of the designed method to take the specific arguments.
 <br>
 Example: